vpavkin/i-have-money/README.md

 Docker VM IP differs from 127.0.0.1.
 To run with docker you'll have to replace `127.0.0.1` everywhere in .sh scripts with your docker VM IP address.

 Also, **before building docker containers**, please change the write frontend url in `index.html` accordingly.

+## Open the web UI

+Go to 127.0.0.1:8201 with your favourite browser.

+Change the IP to Docker VM IP in case running with docker on MacOS X or Windows.